Mirror-Prismals/Mida/README.md

 ```
 <~*^
 ```
-The **Assignment** and **Call** operators are two frequently used operators, and can act as a swiss army knife depending on the context.
+The **Assignment** and **Call** operators are two frequently used operators, and can act as a Swiss-Army knife depending on the context.
 In this section we'll learn how to use them for basic multitrack compositions without a Blawc or a Tilde.
 ```
 myAssignment ^*~> *C4 - - - Bb3 - - .*
 myAssignment <~*^